-Draft Presentations due in PowerPoint format: April 16, 2019
+Draft Session Presentations due in PowerPoint format: May 6, 2020

 IMPORTANT!
 We suggest you first develop and save your submission proposal in Word then copy and paste the information into the appropriate sections in the online form.
-The online form does not have spell check so editing your submission in advance ensures greater accuracy.
+The online form does not have spell check so editing your submission in advance will ensure greater accuracy.

 NOTE: Presentations must offer professionally relevant topics and avoid marketing any particular product, person or business service as those abstracts will not be accepted.
 All sessions are intended to provide professional development and, therefore, attendees receive Professional Development Hour credits.
 The National Council of Examiners for Engineering and Surveying (NCEES) defines a PDH presentation as a professionally relevant instruction or presentation.
 Sessions can be individual presentations, moderated panel discussions, moderated roundtable discussions, or case studies.

-A 100-150 word biography of the presenter or each panelist are needed
+- A 100 to 150-word biography of the presenter or each panelist is needed

 PLEASE NOTE: Upon acceptance, we may modify the session title and description to match our writing style and format for promotional materials, the website and onsite guide.